n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 <!--- http://www.unicode.org/reports/tr53/tr53-1.pdf --->

-Sequences of adjacent marks may need to be reordered before the mark-to-base and mark-to-mark positioning features from GPOS can be correctly applied.
+Sequences of adjacent marks must be reordered so that they appear in canonical order before the mark-to-base and mark-to-mark positioning features from GPOS can be correctly applied.

 In particular, those marks that have strong affinity to the base character must be placed closest to the base.